wp-plugins/avchat-3/readme.txt

 == Description ==

-The <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for Wordpress'>Video Chat Plugin for WordPress</a> handles the integration between AVChat and your WordPress web site.
+The Video Chat Plugin for WordPress handles the integration between AVChat and your WordPress web site.

 <a href='http://avchat.net/features' title='AVChat software'>AVChat</a> is a group video chat script that can be hosted by you and installed on your web site.
 You can purchase it from <a href='http://avchat.net/buy-now' title='Buy AVChat'>here</a>.